 This article is not intended to be a substitute for professional veterinary advice, diagnosis, or treatment.
 Always seek the advice of your veterinarian with any questions you may have regarding your pet’s care, treatment, or medical conditions.

-Can my dog eat milk?
+Can dogs eat milk?

 Many people often wonder whether it is safe for their dogs to consume cow's milk.
 The answer is yes, but with some important limitations.
 Milk contains lactose, which can be hard for some dogs to digest, especially those who are lactose intolerant — which many are to varying degrees.
 Therefore, it's important to give your dog a limited amount of milk and monitor their reaction.
 Some dogs may display no negative health effects when consuming small amounts of milk; others may not be able to tolerate milk at all; and yet others may be able to tolerate certain foods that contain lactose (like cheese and yogurt) but not milk alone.